mapbox/turf-swift/README.md

 A [spatial analysis](http://en.wikipedia.org/wiki/Spatial_analysis) library written in Swift for native iOS, macOS, tvOS, watchOS, and Linux applications, ported from [Turf.js](https://github.com/Turfjs/turf/).

-Turf for Swift is **experimental** and its public API is subject to change.
-Please use with care and open issues for any problems you see or missing features that should be added.

 ## Requirements

 Turf requires Xcode 9.x and supports the following minimum deployment targets: